2026-2027 Berkeley Haas MBA Essay Tips and Example Essays

 2.1.
 Essay 1 Tips

-Retained from last year, this question seeks to get to know the person behind the CV.
+Before starting to write your script, consider that this question aims to get to know the person behind the CV.

-First of all, it is important to pay attention to the wording of this essay.
+First of all, it is important to pay attention to the wording of this prompt.
 Haas asks you what makes you feel alive when you are doing it, which implies that the best answer to this question will be an activity and will be an activity you are currently involved in.
 Using your Stanford “What Matters Most” here in a copy/paste format will not work, as that essay is much more based on values, and this essay asks for actions.
 On the other hand, if you do have an activity you’re passionate about, this essay should not be difficult to write!

 Along these lines, try to think about choosing a theme/activity that provides the admissions committee with valuable insights into your personality and background.